 Wilmington Housing Authority

-Wilmington Housing Authority is a Public Housing Agency in Wilmington, Delaware that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, and Veteran Affairs Supportive Housing (VASH) programs.
-As of February 20th, 2020, Wilmington Housing Authority has 1 waiting lists that are open now or opening soon.
+Wilmington Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, and Veteran Affairs Supportive Housing (VASH) programs.
+As of October 25th, 2021, Wilmington Housing Authority has 1 waiting lists that are open now or opening soon.

 Wilmington Housing Authority serves Wilmington.